Syriac Word Search

 ܬܳܒ 'to repent'.

-Levenshtein distance is the number of single character edits that must be applied to the found word in order
+Levenshtein will find words that are similar based on the number of single character edits that must be applied to the found word in order

 to change that word into the searched term.